FedeClaudi/Term.jl/docs/src/basics/renderables.md

 ## AbsractRenderable
 This section focuses a bit on how renderables work under the hood.
 If you just want use `Term` and you don't care too much for how it works, skip ahead to the next section!

-When you venture beyond styling simple strings, virtually every object you'll encounter will be a subtype of the `AbstractRenderable`.
+When you venture beyond styling simple strings, virtually every object you'll encounter will be a subtype of the `AbstractRenderable` type.
 We will call these objects renderables.
 Renderable types vary, but they all must have two fields: `:segments` and `:measure`.

 !!! note "Segment & Measure"
     A `Segment` is simply a line of text, kinda.
 The segment type: